shk3/pymodules/README.md

 PyModules is developed by the
-[Center for Computation and Visualization](http://ccv.brown.edu/) at Brown University, and distributed under a non-commercial, open-source license (see the LICENSE file for full details).
+[Center for Computation and Visualization](http://ccv.brown.edu/) at Brown University, and distributed freely for academic use under a non-commercial license (see the LICENSE file for full details).

+## Installation

+Zip archives are available from the [downloads page](https://bitbucket.org/mhowison/pymodules/downloads), or you can clone the Bitbucket repo for the latest development version.

+For installation instructions, see the INSTALL file.

 ## Documentation

 See [http://ccv.brown.edu/mhowison/pymodules](http://ccv.brown.edu/mhowison/pymodules)

-For installation instructions, see the INSTALL file.

 ## Citing